 The School has also been engaged in many consultancy projects with primary and secondary schools and delivers workshops to local schools and colleges.

-The School of Psychology’s research strengths fall within three broad areas that form our research groups: Cognitive Research Group, Forensic Research Group and the Health Research Group.
+The School of Psychology’s research strengths fall within three broad areas that form our research groups: Cognitive and Neuroscience Research Group, Forensic Psychology Research Group, Quality of Life Research Group and the Health Research Group.
 With a focus on real-world issues and an underlying theme of informing practice through evidence-based research, our focus is on multidisciplinary collaboration.
 National and international collaborations are in place with NHS Trusts, patient groups, medical practitioners, allied health professionals, the Prison Service, police forces, Local Education Authorities, schools and school teachers, athletic clubs and charitable institutions.